timwijnen/iot-workshop-innovatos/NodeJsToIotHub.md

 Each device that sends data to the IoT hub must be registered with a unique identity.

+1. Create a createdeviceid folder.
-1. Open a Node.JS console and navigate to the createdeviceid folder in the folder where you extracted the lab files.
+2. Open a Node.JS console and navigate to the createdeviceid folder.
-2. Enter the following command, and press RETURN to accept all the default options.
+3. Enter the following command, and press RETURN to accept all the default options.
 This creates a package.json file for your application:
 ```javascript
 npm init
 ```
-3. Enter the following command to install the Azure IoT Hub package:
+4. Enter the following command to install the Azure IoT Hub package:
 ```javascript
 npm install azure-iothub
 ```
+5. Create a createdeviceid.js file in the createdeviceid folder.
-4. Use a text editor to edit the createdeviceid.js file in the createdeviceid folder.
+6. Use a text editor to edit the createdeviceid.js file.
-5. Modify the script to set the connStr variable to reflect the shared access policy connection string for your IoT Hub, as shown here:
+7. Modify the script to set the connStr variable to reflect the shared access policy connection string for your IoT Hub, as shown here:
 ```javascript
 'use strict';
 var iothub = require('azure-iothub');